-Overall, our results show that, the percentage of community pharmacies within 10 minutes walking distance (0.5 mile) of one another is 75%: 19% of community pharmacies were in a cluster of two, while 56% of community pharmacies were in clusters of three or more.
-An example of community pharmacy clustering is shown visually in Figure 2.
+Overall, our results show that the percentage of community pharmacies within $10\,\mathrm{min}$ walking distance $(0.5\,\mathrm{mile})$ of one another is 75%: 19% of community pharmacies were in a cluster of two, while 56% of community pharmacies were in clusters of three or more.
+An example of community pharmacy clustering is shown visually in figure 2.

-Clustering of Community Pharmacies by Urban-Rural Classification while 62% were located in clusters of three or more.
+Clustering of community pharmacies by urban-rural classification pharmacies, 19% were located in a cluster of two, while 62% were located in clusters of three or more.
 In town and fringe areas (n=1147), there was no clustering in 94% of community pharmacies, 5% were located in clusters of two, while 1% were located in clusters of three or more.
 In village areas (n=153), there was no clustering in 94% of community pharmacies, 4% were located in clusters of two, while 2% were located in clusters of three or more.

-For community pharmacies located in urban areas (n=10,438), there was no clustering for 19% of community pharmacies, 19 % were located in a cluster of two,
+For community pharmacies located in urban areas (n=10438), there was no clustering for 19% of community